-It poses higher risks to life insurance carriers, especially from a few specific countries.
+One of the main reasons for this is it poses higher risks to life insurance carriers, especially if you’ve come from one of a few specific countries.

 The majority of non-U.S. residents will be able to find quality life insurance from the United States, but only as long as they meet certain requirements.